This homemade english muffin recipe will blow any store-bought English muffin out of the water, guaranteed.

 - 1 teaspoon salt

-- 2/3 cup plain yogurt (preferably at room temperature)
+- 2/3 cup plain yogurt (or sour cream, preferably at room temperature)

 - 1/3 cup semolina (or fine cornmeal, for sprinkling)